Are you an IKEA hacker?

 When it first took off, it was a big surprise to me.
 I thought there would be some interest, but little did I realise that there would be so many people, from all around the world, committed to modifying their IKEA products.
 I would say IKEA hacking is pretty mainstream now.
 Most interior decorating blogs would feature a hack or two or more.

 What were you doing before IKEA Hackers?
 Anything related?

 I was a copywriter.
 Not exactly related, but you could say I was always in content creation.

 Your community seems so dedicated, do you ever meet up with them offline?

 It is quite strange that the founder of IKEAhackers.net is in Malaysia.
-The Maker/ DIY community here is still in its infancy, so I've not met many hackers here in person.
-Only 3 at last count.
+The Maker/DIY community here is still in its infancy, so I've not met many hackers here in person.
+Only three at last count.
 And a few in Singapore.
 Most of my readers hail from the US, UK, Australia and Europe.

 That is a tough one.
 I've loved so many over the years.
 Every year I choose my top 10 favourite hacks.
-Here's last year's.
+Here are the ones from last year.

-Do you have any contact with IKEA?
-Attending board meetings or the occasional Christmas card?
+Do you have any contact with IKEA, like attending board meetings or the occasional Christmas card?

 Going off piste now into Sugru hacks - what's been your most creative use of Sugru?

 So I used Sugru and it worked!
 The hardest part was waiting for it to set when you can't wait to see whether a project is a win or fail.
 Other than that, minor repairs on the handle of my scissors, making my frying pan handle heatproof, sticking magnets and hooks - the usual Sugru stuff.